Campaign Connection 2026

 Follow Campaign Connection 2026 from Nebraska Public Media News across television, radio, social media and our website.
 We'll deliver the information you need to make responsible voting decisions.

-Nebraska 2026 election FAQ
+Nebraska 2026 Election FAQ

 You can register to vote online here.
 You can also register in person at your county election office or through the DMV when applying or renewing your driver’s license.
-You can print out a registration form here and return it to the Nebraska Department of Education or the Nebraska Department of Health and Human Services.
+You can print out a registration form here and return it to your county election office, the Nebraska Department of Education or the Nebraska Department of Health and Human Services.
 A personal agent may return the application to the appropriate county election office, or a voter registration application can be completed with a deputy registrar (someone approved by the county election office to register people to vote).
 More information can be found here.

 The in-person registration deadline for the May 12 primary election is May 1.
 Mail-in voter registrations must be postmarked by April 27.
 For the Nov.
 3 general election, the last day for in-person registration is Oct.
 23. The postmark deadline for mail-in registrations is Oct.
 16. More information here.

 Check your voter registration information here.
-You can also change your address, party affiliation and your name.

 You can apply for an early-voting ballot by contacting your county election office by mail or by fax.
 You can print and complete an online early voting application here.
 More information here.